By the way, one more thing about this Brown hearing, this FEMA hearing.

 At a town hall meeting of the Congressional Black Caucus held in Washington last Thursday, Wrangell, Democrat from Harlem, faulted Bush for his response to Hurricane Katrina, lambasting the president for being insensitive to blacks affected by the storm, Wrangell said to an appreciative audience, George Bush is our Bull Connor.

-Well, just to remind you, Bull Connor in 1963 turned attack dogs and fire hoses on blacks, including Martin Luther King Jr. when they were demonstrating for equal rights.
+Well, just to remind you, Bull Conner in 1963 turned attack dogs and fire hoses on blacks, including Martin Luther King Jr., when they were demonstrating for equal rights.

-Yesterday, Wrangell reached by phone, elaborated on his comments, saying he made the comparison because Bush, like Bull Connor, had become a rallying point for America's blacks.
+Yesterday, Wrangell reached my phone, elaborated on his comments, saying he made the comparison because Bush, like Bull Conner, had become a rallying point for America's blacks.

-Well, you know, let's go back to the Times Picky Unit yesterday and the LA Times today.
+Well, you know, let's go back to the Times Picky Unit of yesterday, the L.A.
+Times today.

 We found out that all this reporting, what was going on down there was absolutely bogus.